OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 <!-- TODO: Mac Install instructions -->

-**Installing the Agent:**

-Drozer agent is the component running on the device itself.
-It can be installed using Android Debug Bridge (adb).

-Download the latest Drozer Agent [here](https://github.com/mwrlabs/drozer/releases/).

-`$ adb install drozer-agent-2.x.x.apk`

 **Starting a Session:**

 You should now have the Drozer console installed on your host machine, and the Agent running on your test device.
 Now, you need to connect the two and you’re ready to start exploring.

-We will use the server embedded in the Drozer Agent to do this.

-If using the Android emulator, you need to set up a suitable port forward so that your PC can connect to a TCP socket opened by the Agent inside the emulator, or on the device.
-By default, drozer uses port 31415:

-`$ adb forward tcp:31415 tcp:31415`

 * Drozer Agent can be installed using Android Debug Bridge (adb)

+Drozer agent is the component running on the device itself.
+It can be installed using Android Debug Bridge (adb).
+Download the latest Drozer Agent [here](https://github.com/mwrlabs/drozer/releases/).

 		adb install drozer.apk